ilozano2/spring-cloud-gateway-active-health-check/README.md

 ## Eureka integration (+complex, dynamic)

-Having a static configuration is not so flexible, and Eureka as a service discovery server removes that drawback.
+Having a static configuration is not very flexible, but using Eureka as a service discovery can remove that drawback.

-The cost is that you require a new component in your architecture increasing maintenance.
-This could be not an option for some clients.
+The cost is that you require a new component in your architecture which can increase your maintenance burden.
+This might not be an option for some clients.

 The following example configures Eureka integration: